cowprotocol/services/database/README.md

 ### jit\_orders

-Contains all JIT orders that solvers settled onchain.
+JIT orders are orders created by solvers and settled onchain.
+This means that protocol is not aware of them before they appear onchain.

 Column                    | Type                         | Nullable | Details
 --------------------------|------------------------------|----------|--------